Larcadip : Each film-coated tablet contains Lercanidipine Hydrochloride INN 10 mg.

 Use in Pregnancy & Lactation

-Pregnancy: Since there is no clinical data with Lercanidipine in pregnancy, it should not be administered during pregnancy or to woman with child bearing potential unless effective contraception is used.
+There is no clinical experience with lercanidipine in pregnancy, but other dihydropyridine compounds have been found to cause irreversible malformations in animals.
+Therefore, lercanidipine should not be administered during pregnancy or to women with child-bearing potential unless effective contraception is used.

-There is no data with Lercanidipine overdosage.
-As with other dihydropyridines, overdosage might be expected to cause excessive peripheral vasodilation with marked hypotension and reflex tachycardia.
-Since the drug is highly lipophilic, it is most probable that plasma levels are no guide to the duration of the period of risk and dialysis may not be effective.
+There have been no recorded cases of Lacidipine overdosage.
+As with other dihydropyridines, overdosage might be expected to cause excessive peripheral vasodilatation with marked hypotension and reflex tachycardia.

 Larcadip : Each box contains 3 blister strips of 10 tablets.